 Mangroves of MumbaiThere were more than seven islands around Mumbai more than three hundred years ago.
 And the shorelines of those islands were covered with the plush green vegetation of Mangrove, the lifeline of the marine species of the surrounding areas.
-Mangroves are tropical plants with the quality of being tolerant to salt and mostly found in the intertidal regions.
-Mangroves are an essential part of ecosystem and highly sensitive and responsive to the natural occurrences.
+Mumbai and its surrounding areas are bestowed with natural blessings of Mangroves as their ecosystem helps the marine organisms around these islands feed for themselves.

-Destruction of Mangroves and the Threat to Urban LifeMumbai is the largest city which draws the maximum number of migrated population for various economic and social reasons.
-Due to the massive expansion of urban places the mangroves of Mumbai has long been facing a serious challenge to survive.
+Destruction of Mangroves and the Threat to Urban LifeDue to the massive expansion of urban places the mangroves of Mumbai has long been facing a serious challenge to survive.
 The uninterrupted reclamation of land, the ever increasing population and metropolitan development and at the same time the Global warming, climate change etc. are resulting in a rapid erosion of the Mangrove ecosystem.
 The declination of Mangrove ecosystem would make the natural habitat life as well as the all over well-being of Mumbai and its surrounding areas.

 Soonabai Pirojsha Godrej Marine Ecology Centre (SPGMEC), MumbaiThe Industrial family of Godrej has been doing a remarkable job regarding the preservation of the Mangroves of Mumbai.
 An immense area at the western bank of the Thane creek which is the largest Mangrove belt in Mumbai is being preserved by the Soonabai Pirojsha Godrej Marine Ecology Centre, a pet project of the Godrej family.

 There are a total number of 16 species of Mangroves are found in this creek.
 There are a good variety of fauna can also be found.
 More than 206 species of birds, 20 species of fishes, 30 species of reptiles enhance the value of the necessity of nature conservation and sustainability.